 That extended format is perhaps the biggest change from this summer’s digital show, which featured three days of live events including brand presentations, keynote addresses, and roundtable discussions.
 Rather than try to mimic an in-person show with tightly scheduled offerings over the course of a few days, OR Winter Online will instead focus on the platform itself—making it available to participants for weeks after it launches.

 “Virtual shows are just not the same as in-person,” said Marisa Nicholson, senior vice president and show director for Outdoor Retailer, in an interview with Outside Business Journal today.
 “When we come to in-person events, we check into hotels, we leave our personal lives behind, we immerse ourselves in a three-day experience of connecting.
 In virtual spaces, we’re sitting in front of computers, and the needs are fundamentally different.”

 Nicholson said that, after this summer’s virtual show, OR leadership recognized industry members’ need to participate on their own schedules—over weeks or even months.

-“We learned there’s big value in extending the platform to let people to continue showing products and scheduling meetings on their own time,” Nicholson says.
+“We learned there’s big value in extending the platform to let people to continue showing products and scheduling meetings on their own time,” Nicholson said.
 “Even after the three-day live event, close to 1,000 registrants signed up over the next five weeks to access the platform.
 There’s a need for the space to live beyond three days.”

 Live events will still be part of the show in some capacity, Nicholson confirmed, but they will be scheduled at a much more relaxed pace.
 Participants can expect a few events per week, rather than a dozen in a day.
 They will also be hosted inside OR’s virtual platform—another big change.
 There will be no registering for Zoom conferences with a bunch of confusing links, Nicholson says.

-Bringing AI into the mix
+Bringing AI into the Mix